Is Cocaine Addictive?

 - A Brief But Intense ‘High’

-Taking cocaine often results in a brief but very intense high.
-The individual would normally start to feel the effects of cocaine after a few minutes of snorting it, and these effects may last up to 30 minutes.
+Cocaine often produces a brief but powerful high.
+Its effects often begin after a few minutes of snorting it, and can continue up to 30 minutes.
 Because the high is so intense, and the ‘positive’ effects outlined above are so strong, when these feelings subside, this can make the person want to take more cocaine to experience the pleasurable effects again, as soon as possible.

 - Mixing With Other Addictive Drugs

-Cocaine is often taken at the same time as other substances, such as heroin, amphetamines or alcohol, all of which are addictive in their own right.
-This can increase the positive reinforcement you get when you take cocaine, which again, can make you want to take it over and over again until you find you’re dependent on it to function. - Avoiding Withdrawal Symptoms
+Cocaine is frequently combined with other addictive substances such as heroin, amphetamines, or alcohol.
+This will boost the positive reward the person receives when they take cocaine, which can make them want to take it again and over again until they realise they're dependent on it to function. - Avoiding Withdrawal Symptoms

 Like many drugs, if a person stops taking cocaine or isn't able to get hold of it, they may experience a whole range of withdrawal symptoms.
 These can include:- Fatigue